 - Navigate to the Files section, then click on the File Manager.

-You can comment out a line in the .htaccess file by adding # to the beginning of that particular line.
+If you find an unusual script in your .htaccess, you can comment out a line by adding # to the beginning of that particular line.
 For example, if the code in the .htaccess file looks like:

 DirectoryIndex default.html AddType application/x-httpd-php5 php